CP1404/Practicals/prac_05/README.md

 # Practical 05 - Dictionaries, Code Reviews with PRs

 **Did you finish last week's work?
 Including the practice section?**
 If not, make sure to complete it during the week.
+The more you practise, the better you'll learn.
 If you have any questions, ask your peers or tutor the following week.

 _Your_ reason for doing this subject/degree probably has something to do